 Were You Injured in a Bicycle Accident?
 Call an Experienced California Bicycle Accident Lawyer

 A variety of factors can cause bicycle accidents, but many times it is driver inattentiveness and poor infrastructure design.
 These accidents can leave victims with painful injuries that take over their lives.
-If this happened to you, there is help when you explore your legal options.
+If this happened to you, there is help when you explore your legal options after a bicycle accident.

 Contact Arash Law today by phone (888) 488-1391 or online to receive your free case consultation with an experienced California bicycle accident lawyer from our firm.
 Our dedicated lawyers have recovered over 200 million dollars for clients just like you.
 We have decades of experience serving bike accident victims in Los Angeles, Berkeley, San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.